molines/MEDWEST60/doc/Making-of-MEDWEST60.md

      * Western BDY is located at the Gibraltar Strait, the Eastern BDT across Corsica and Sardegna.
      * extract the mesh_mask for the boundaries (with a rim of 10 ?) and use Sosie3 for building the boundaries from eNATL60 files.
    * Tides at the boundaries comes from the eNATL60 SSH and velocities (no harmonic constituents at the boundaries, but tidal potential ON).
+   * See [this report](Making-of-BDY.md) for details of the construction of the BDY Data set.

 ### Forcing and Runoff:
    * eNATL60 was forced by DFS5.2 fields (EraInterim grid).